CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

     switch# configure terminal
     switch(config)# pbr-map map1 seq 1
     switch(config-pbr-map)# match ecn 2
+    switch(config-pbr-map)# exit
+    switch(config)#
     ```

 4. Apply a *next hop* group to the policy map.
-First create the next hop group, then apply the group to the policy map.
+First configure the next hop group, then apply the group to the policy map.
 The example commands below create a next hop group called `group1` that contains the next hop 192.168.0.21 on output interface swp1 and VRF `RED`, and the next hop 192.168.0.22, then applies the next hop group `group1` to the `map1` policy map.

     The output interface and VRF are optional.
 However, you must specify the VRF if the next hop is not in the default VRF.